TheMariechen/maria-final-project/README.md

 - Feature Engineering: Normalization of values very much required!
 - Feature Selection: Make sure to include only most relevant features in model
 - Apply Machine Learning in depth: try all models, hyperparameter tuning etc. to find best one
+- If time: webscrape additional sources to enrich number of features
-- If time: more advanced models that we did not cover yet time-series etc.
+- If time: more advanced models that we did not cover yet time-series etc. (split target variable into different years)
-- Create Presentation
+- Create Presentation (reserve whole last day)